Doxense/foundationdb-dotnet-client/README.md

 * Go to `C:\Program Files\foundationdb\bin\` and make sure that `fdb_c.dll` is there.
 * Open the FoundationDb.Client.sln file in Visual Studio 2012.
 * Choose the Release or Debug configuration, and rebuild the solution.

-If you see errors on 'await' or 'async' keywords, please make sure that you are using Visual Studio 2012 or 2013 RC, and not an earlier version.

-If you see the error `Unable to locate '...\foundationdb-dotnet-client\.nuget\nuget.exe'` then you need to run the `Enable Nuget Package Restore` entry in the `Project` menu (or right click on the solution) that will reinstall nuget.exe in the .nuget folder.
-Also, Nuget should redownload the missing packages during the first build.

 ### From the Command Line